This is part 2 of 3 of the motivation series.

 7. MINIMALIZE YOUR LIFE

-Declutter and let go of all the distraction you don´t need and don´t want to have in your life.
+Declutter and let go of all the distractions you don´t need and don´t want to have in your life.

 All clutter is distracting and holding you back from reaching your goals.